Interstellar detritus is 99% protons, of which four million billion struck the Finger every second.

 But not if the molecule was blasted into space.
 What if each incoming proton carved out a divot, spraying a tiny piece of the pillow into space to be lost forever?
 This process is called sputtering and is a great way to erode a surface.
 In fact, clever Earthlings use it for just that purpose.

 Fortunately, sputtering only works well at low proton velocities.
-Fast protons do not splatter on the surface; they penetrate and implant.
+In fact, fast protons do not splatter on the surface.
+Instead, they penetrate and implant.

 That was important: Slow protons splatter, but fast protons penetrate.
-In fact a fast proton actually deposits less energy at the surface.
+Thus, paradoically, a fast proton actually deposits less energy at the surface.

-Protons rarely collide with atoms, because atomic nuclei are so small, and so are electrons.
-But as a proton passes, its positive charge tugs on the negatively charged electrons, yanking them out of their orbits.
+To understand why fast protons deposit less energy, remember that protons rarely collide with atoms, because atomic nuclei are so small, and so are electrons.
+But while protons rarely collide with atoms, they often zip past close enough for the proton's positive charge to tug on the atom's negatively charged electrons, yanking them out of their orbits.
 This is why protons are called ionizing radiation

 Faster protons do not tug any harder, they just leave more quickly, doing less damage.
 In fact the total disturbance to the nearby atom (that is, the total energy transferred from the proton) varies inversely with proton energy.
 (I.e., inversely with velocity squared.)